wasp-lang/haskell-handbook/dependencies-version-bounds.md

 This way you are fixing the exact versions of your dependencies and there is no need to specify the version bounds in `<myproject>.cabal` file.

-When you want to update the dependencies or add a new dependency, you should update `<myproject>.cabal` file accordingly, run `cabal freeze` to update the `cabal.project.freeze`, and again have that commited to your version control.
+When you want to update the dependencies or add a new dependency, you should update `<myproject>.cabal` file accordingly, run `cabal freeze` to regenerate the `cabal.project.freeze`, and again have that commited to your version control.

-To also fix the version of GHC, you can provide `with-compiler: ghc-8.10.4` in the `cabal.project` file.
+To also fix the version of GHC, you can define `with-compiler: ghc-8.10.4` in the `cabal.project` file.

 ## Library

-If it is a library that you will publish on Hackage to be used by others, you want to keep the version bounds of your dependencies loose, to make it easier for your library to be used alongside other libraries.
+If you are defining dependencies for a library that you will publish on Hackage to be used by others, you want to keep the version bounds of your dependencies loose, to make it easier for your library to be used alongside other libraries.
 So exactly the opposite approach then when dealing with an executable.

 Why is this important?
 When `cabal` is resolving dependencies, there are often situations where there are multiple dependencies depending on a same dependency (e.g. both `foo` and `bar` depend on `base`), and then `cabal` needs to figure out a version of that common dependency (e.g. `base`) that satisfies version bounds specified by both dependers (e.g. `foo` and `bar`).
 If `foo` and `bar` have tight version bounds for `base` that don't have any overlap, e.g. `foo` has `base: ==1.2.*` and `bar` has `base: ==1.3.*`, then `cabal` will not be able to find a version of `base` that satisfies both.
 This is why it is important that libraries have loose version bounds, to increase the chance that `cabal` will be able to find the version of common dependency that satisfies all of its dependers, even if there is a bunch of them.